richardjr/django-css/README.md

-# django-css
+# django-sui

-SCSS based CSS for Django projects.
+SCSS based CSS for Django projects and simple JS frameworks

 Currently supports easy local install or bootstrap and fontawesome frameworks with more coming soon